-There are hundreds of different website extensions available globally including .com, .org, .net, .edu, .biz or even .xyz.
-On top of that there are even country specific domain extension such as .us (United States) .co.uk (United Kingdom), .it (Italy) and .jp (Japan) among others, but two rise above the pack for credibility – .com and .org.
+There are hundreds of different website extensions available globally including .com, .org, .net, .edu, .biz, and even .xyz.
+On top of that, there are even country-specific domain extensions such as .us for the United States, .co.uk for the United Kingdom, .it for Italy, and .jp for Japan, but two rise above the pack for credibility; .com and .org.

 There is no verification process for the type of domain you register, anyone can secure the extension of their choosing, and it’s up to you to pick the best one when booking your name.

-Buying a domain name can be pretty frustrating since many name and extension combinations have already been registered by other people and are no longer available.
+Buying a domain name can be pretty frustrating since other people have already registered many name and extension combinationsand are no longer available.
 This leads some businesses and organizations to make the mistake of using a less common extension like a .biz, but those can look like spam and turn away potential site visitors.

 You’ll probably run into .net and .co websites pretty regularly.
-They are definitely more common than most of the other less popular options, but they’re still just not as credible, so for the purpose of this comparison, we’re not going to consider those options.
+They are more common than most of the other less popular options, but they’re still just not as credible, so for this comparison, we’re not going to consider those options.

 So how do you decide on the right domain extension?
 I’m going to simplify the decision-making process by helping you determine whether you should choose a .org or a .com extension for your website by exploring when each is the better choice.